rekomerio/easy-pizza-api-aspnet/README.md

 # easy-pizza-api-aspnet

-## This is a rest API for my "online pizza ordering system" using ASP.NET MVC
+## This is a REST API for my "Online pizza ordering system" using ASP.NET MVC

-* Database is SqlLite combined with Entity framework.
+-   Database is SqlLite combined with Entity framework.
-* User authentication is done with JWT.
+-   User authentication is done with JWT.

-This project is purely done to learn some new tricks and technologies and still is very much in progress
+This is my first ASP.NET project so I'm still learning and there is still much work to do.